Castor CDMS 2026.1.0.0 Release notes | Release date: 04 March 2026

 We have addressed an issue where dropdown cells in grid fields using option groups with more than 250 options were not functioning correctly.

-This fix ensures that selected values are now saved, displayed consistently after reload and correctly available for use in calculations.
+This fix ensures that selected values are now saved and displayed consistently after reloading.

 Search input wraps onto the second line in smaller screens